ladybug-tools/spider-gbxml-viewers-for-openstudio/sandbox/spider-gbxml-gallery/README.md

 		2. Click the name to view the file in 3D
 			* Note: Tooltips provide file size.
 		3. Click the ❐ icon to open the file in Spider gbXML Viewer "Maevia"
+* All 'heavy' work in is carried out by the GitHub Developer API

+If you run the script many times you may run into GitHHub API rate limits.
+Let us know and we will add the needed fixes.

 ### Benefits